 A dangly organ between your legs.
 That’s it.

-Now if you’re easily offended or disagree with my assessment, it is best to stop reading now because when it’s all said and done, I still want you to at least like me.
-But this thing has been on my mind for a bit, so here it is.
+Now, if you’re easily offended or disagree with my assessment, it’s best to stop reading, because when it’s all said and done, I still want you to at least like me.
+However, this issue has been on my mind for some time, so I wanted to address it.

 Be a man.
 What does that mean?
 What does it entail?
 Let’s jump in and explore this subject.